Main index | Section 1 | 日本語 | Options |

 iterations of the loop rather than a space.

-For example, the printing of
+For example, in case of an error,

 .OBJDIR | |